DormanLab/AmpliCI/README.md

 - `--fastq` The fastq input file.
 [REQUIRED]

-- `--outfile` Output file(s) for best clustering solution or estimated error profile.
+- `--outfile` Output file(s) for haplotype discovery, estimated error profile (when used with --error), or cluster assignments (when used with --haplotypes).
 [REQUIRED]

 - `--profile` The input error profile.
-If none, treat quality score literally.
+If none, convert quality score to Phred error probability.
 [DEFAULT: none]

 - `--error` Estimate the error profile.
 [Used in error estimation only]